-- 1 negative behaviour point (BP) = warning (tutor); - 2 BP = 30-minute detention; - 3 BP = 45-minute detention; - 4 BP = 60 minute detention; - 5+ BP = 90-minute detention with SLT; - if student receives multiple detentions (e.g. 2 BPs and a removal), then highest detention will be sat; - Refusal to attend detention, or failure to meet behaviour expectations, escalates to next stage; - Refusal to attend SLT 90-minute detention, or failure to meet behaviour expectations, escalates to seclusion plus a 90-min detention. - 4.10.
+- 1 negative behaviour point (BP) = warning (tutor); - 2 BP = 30-minute detention; - 3 BP = 45-minute detention: - 4 BP = 60 minute detention; - 5+ BP = 90-minute detention with SLT. - If student receives multiple detentions (e.g. 2 BPs and a removal), then highest detention applies. - If a student refuses/fails to attend a detention or is removed from it for not meeting behaviour expectations, then the detention will escalate to the next stage. - Refusal to attend SLT 90-minute detention, or failure to meet behaviour expectations, escalates to seclusion plus a 90-min detention. - 4.10.
 Referrals to Seclusion can be made by Heads of Year or relevant SLT link.
-Students will be referred to Seclusion for a single day and may be issued for the following reasons: - relatively low-level behaviours that do not warrant suspension: physical or verbal aggression, bullying, sexual harassment, unkind behaviour (including discrimination against protected characteristics), theft, H&S issue; - encouraging others to fight and/or filming a fight; - truancy (more than 3 in a day); - open defiance (non-compliance, including refusal to attend a removal room); - refusal to attend, or failed, SLT detention; - banned item in school; - refusal to hand over mobile phone.
+Students will be referred to Seclusion for a single day and may be issued for the following reasons: - relatively low-level behaviours that do not warrant suspension: physical or verbal aggression, bullying, sexual harassment, unkind behaviour (including discrimination against protected characteristics), theft, misuse of IT, H&S issue; - filming a fight; - multiple removals (3+ in a day); - open defiance (non-compliance); - refusal to attend a removal room or failing to meet behaviour expectations when there; - refusal to attend, or failed, SLT detention (seclusion plus repeat of SLT detention);

+- banned item in school: - refusal to hand over mobile phone.

-Pastoral teams and SLT links will work with students whose behaviour in Seclusion fails to meet expectations; if the student's behaviour persists, they will be suspended(refusal to follow advice) and the Seclusion repeated on their return to the academy.
+Pastoral teams and SLT links will work with students whose behaviour in Seclusion fails to meet expectations; if the student's behaviour persists, they will be suspended (refusal to follow advice) and the Seclusion repeated on their return to the academy.